To help you choose the best exhaust system for your Silverado 1500, we’ve taken a look at some of the favorites on the market.

 We’ve talked enough about MagnaFlow already in this article, but we had to include some of their other products as well.
 The 15270 is a very different product to the 15267 but with many of the same advantages, and obviously also compatible with the Silverado 1500.

 An alternative option if you’re a fan of MagnaFlow.
 The 15270 is marginally more expensive than the 15267, but still cheaper than the Corsa.
 Two reviewers both gave it a five-star rating, complimenting its great sound, which isn’t too much louder than stock.
-Another small advantage is that the 15270 system is only two parts, which should simplify installation, saving you a couple minutes.
+Another small advantage is that the 15270 system is only two parts, which should simplify installation, saving you a couple of minutes.

 #5 – Flowmaster 17395 Cat-back System

-With strong ties to the racing community, Flowmaster has continued to sell performance parts of the highest quality, while investing in innovation and advanced manufacturing methods.
+With strong ties to the racing community, Flowmaster has continued to sell performance parts of the highest quality while investing in innovation and advanced manufacturing methods.
 Stemming from this is their collection of the largest number of exhaust systems available on the market, spanning cars, pickups, foreign and domestic cars.

-The Flowmaster 17395 system comprises a similar dual exhaust muffler to the MagnaFlow 1570, is made out of 16-gauge aluminized steel, all bent with mandrels to ensure unhindered airflow.
+The Flowmaster 17395 system comprises a similar dual exhaust muffler to the MagnaFlow 1570, which is made out of 16-gauge aluminized steel, all bent with mandrels to ensure unhindered airflow.
 The sound performance of the 17395 is characterized by the American Thunder designation, falling somewhere on the aggressive side of Flowmaster’s sound scale.

 The Flowmaster comes in considerably cheaper than others in today’s review.
 This is mostly because it is manufactured with aluminized steel instead of stainless steel.
 While not as corrosion resistant as stainless steel, the parts will still be an improvement on stock installations, coming with a 3-year limited warranty from Flowmaster.

-While the Flowmaster 17395 is the first product to receive a non-5-star rating from a customer, they have received far more reviews than other products, and the non-conforming reviews were a minority of 3 and 4 star ratings, still resulting in an overall 4.4.
+While the Flowmaster 17395 is the first product to receive a non-5-star rating from a customer, they have received far more reviews than other products, and the non-conforming reviews were a minority of 3 and 4-star ratings, still resulting in an overall 4.4.
 The problems encountered related to fitment of the system, and the customer’s felt they had maybe been provided with the wrong parts.
-Once fitted there were no problems.
+Once fitted, there were no problems.